VIBE: Voice-Induced open-ended Bias Evaluation for Large Audio-Language Models via Real-World Speech: Abstract

 \section{Abstract}

 Large Audio-Language Models (LALMs) are increasingly integrated into daily applications, yet their generative biases remain underexplored.
 Existing speech fairness benchmarks rely on synthetic speech and Multiple-Choice Questions (MCQs), both offering a fragmented view of fairness.
-We propose VIBE, a framework that evaluates generative bias through open-ended tasks such as personalized recommendations, using real-world human recordings.
+We propose VIBE, a framework that evaluates generative bias through open-ended tasks such as personalized recommendations, using human-recorded speech.
 Unlike MCQs, our method allows stereotypical associations to manifest organically without predefined options, making it easily extensible to new tasks.
-Evaluating 11 state-of-the-art LALMs reveals systematic biases in realistic scenarios.
-We find that gender cues often trigger larger distributional shifts than accent cues, indicating that current LALMs reproduce social stereotypes.
+Evaluating 12 state-of-the-art LALMs reveals systematic biases in realistic scenarios.
+Both gender and accent cues trigger statistically significant distributional shifts, and bias magnitude is strongly task-dependent.